DNA testing is useful where parentage is unknown such as in the following cases:

 AncestryDNA results include information about one's geographic origins across 1000+ regions and identifies potential relatives through DNA matching to others who have taken the AncestryDNA test.
 DNA test results are downloadable.
 AncestryDNA has the largest DNA database.

 Their Ancestry + Traits Service helps you understand who you are, where your DNA comes from and your family story.
 They analyze, compile and distill your DNA information into reports on your Ancestry Composition, Ancestry Detail Reports, Traits, Haplogroups, and Neanderthal Ancestry.
-They also provide a DNA Relatives tool to enable you to connect with relatives who share similar DNA, and an automatic Family Tree builder.
+They also provide a DNA Relatives tool to enable you to connect with relatives who share similar DNA, an automatic Family Tree builder and a chromosome browser.
 23andMe has the second largest DNA database.

 Family Finder DNA Test includes

 FamilyTreeDNA also includes a chromosome browser.
 It accepts uploaded autosomal DNA tests from 23andMe, AncestryDNA and MyHeritage DNA.

 With the myDNA Personalized Wellness service, you'll receive insights related to your health and wellness all based on your DNA.